alberthli/frogger/README.md

 ```
 pip install -e .
 ```
+If you have a MOSEK license and would like to activate the MOSEK solver in `Drake`, then place the license file `mosek.lic` in the repository root and

 ## Upcoming Changes
 This branch is the development branch for the upcoming FRoGGeR refactor.